pzingg/todo_absinthe/README.md

 * `subscriptionId` - the same id used for the topic.
 * `result` - a JSON value containing the standard GraphQL `data` reply.

 More detailed comments can be found in the Todo.elm source file.
+The footer in the user interface has a clickable link for exercising the pubsub.
+Clicking the link will either subscribe to the subscriptions "itemsCreated", "itemsUpdated" and "itemsDeleted", or unsubscribe from them.

 ## Bugs / TODO